World War: Campaign for Eastland

 One of the larger ports in the northern part of Ulamb, in the city of Sadre, was expanded to support one of the IFN fleets that would hold troops who would ultimately invade Surprise.
 The entry to the port was widened.
 Additional piers were built.
 Buildings, permanent and temporary, appeared as if by magic.
 Elements of fleets from coalition countries showed up and docked in the ports.

 There had been no port on the eastern shore in the southern part of Ulamb.
-Unfortunately, that was where a port was needed to provide a presence that could keep the Misera Navy at bay.
-A second port was built there, in what passed as a reasonable harbor.
+Unfortunately, that was were a port was needed to provide a presence that could keep the Misera Navy at bay.
+A second port was built in what passed as a reasonable harbor.
 The entire infrastructure was built from scratch.

 The Jade Empire still sent the Second Fleet out, keeping it further off shore than in the past.
 Attempts to challenge their fleet were met with torpedoes fired from submarines moving off the flanks of the fleet.